 Right of way permits maybe issued for activities specifically authorized by Congress and only if there is no practicable alternative to the use of NPS lands.
 If a legal authority for a requested use is not found, the park must deny the request.
 Right of way permits are usually authorized under 54 U.S.C.
 100902 (b) and 54 U.S.C.
 100902 (a).
 Except when authorized by Congress, any use of park land that would impair the values and purposes for which the park was authorized or be incompatible with the public interest is forbidden.

-There is a $250 nonrefundable application fee for right of way permits.
-Applications for new right of way permits can take from six months to one year to process, so please submit your application as soon as possible.
+There is a $250 nonrefundable application fee for right of way permits.The application process to include the necessary NEPA/NHPA section 106 compliance for new right of way permits can take from six months to one year to process, so please submit your application as soon as possible.